Bugaddr/arc_arch_scripts/README.md

 Support and Contributions
 -------------------------

-For support or to contribute to the script's development, please visit our GitHub repository.
+For support or to contribute to the script's development, please use issues and pull requests.

 Disclaimer
 ----------